 The Company's significant accounting policies are described in Notes 3 and 4 to the audited consolidated financial statements included in the Company's Fiscal 2008 10-K. The SEC's Financial Reporting Release No. 60, "Cautionary Advice Regarding Disclosure About Critical Accounting Policies" ("FRR 60"), suggests companies provide additional disclosure and commentary on those accounting policies considered most critical.
 FRR 60 considers an accounting policy to be critical if it is important to the Company's financial condition and results of operations and requires significant judgment and estimates on the part of management in its application.
 The Company's estimates are often based on complex judgments, probabilities and assumptions that management believes to be reasonable, but that are inherently uncertain and unpredictable.
 It is also possible that other professionals, applying reasonable judgment to the same facts and circumstances, could develop and support a range of alternative estimated amounts.
-For a complete discussion of the Company's critical accounting policies, see the "Critical Accounting Policies" section of the MD&A in the Company's Fiscal 2008 10-K. The following discussion only is intended to update the Company's critical accounting policies for any significant changes in policy implemented during the first quarter of Fiscal 2009.
+For a complete discussion of the Company's critical accounting policies for any significant changes in policy implemented during the first quarter of Fiscal 2009.

-In September 2006, the FASB issued FAS No. 157, "Fair Value Measurements" ("FAS 157" or the "Standard").
+In September 2006, the FASB issued FAS No. 157, "Fair Value Measurements" ("FAS 157").
 FAS 157 defines "fair value" as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date within an identified principal or most advantageous market, establishes a framework for measuring fair value in accordance with US GAAP and expands disclosures regarding fair value measurements through a three-level valuation hierarchy.
 The Company adopted the provisions of FAS 157 for all of its financial assets and liabilities within the Standard's scope as of the beginning of Fiscal 2009 (March 30, 2008).
-The Company uses judgment in the determination of the applicable level within the hierarchy of a particular asset or liability when evaluating the inputs used in valuation as of the measurement date, notably the extent to which the inputs are market-based (observable) or internally derived (unobservable).
-See Notes 4 and 9 to the accompanying unaudited interim consolidated financial statements for further discussion of the effect of this accounting change on the Company's consolidated financial statements.
+The Company uses judgment in the determination of the applicable level within the hierarchy of a particular asset or liability when evaluating the inputs used in valuation as of the measurement date, notably the extent to which the hierarchy consolidated financial statements for further discussion of the effect of this accounting change on the Company's consolidated financial statements.